Ensembles provably learn equivariance through data augmentation: Convolutions with asymmetric filters and C4 -invariance

-In the main paper, we have used $\calLsym$ and $\calLas$ as running examples.
+In the main paper, we have used the 'convolution-spaces' $\calLsym$ and $\calLas$ as running examples.
 We have argued that if the canonical representation $\rhorot$ is used on all intermediate spaces, $\calLsym$ is invariant under all transformations $\rho(g)$, whereas $\calLas$ is not.
 However, as we remarked in Example \ref{ex:convcond}, there is no inherent reason why the actions on the intermediate spaces should always be $\rhorot$.
-The purpose of this section is to show that if we fix the representation $\rhorot$ on $X$, it is not.
+Hence, there might exist intermediate representations so that $\calLas$ is $\rho$-invariant.
+The purpose of this section is to show that if we fix the representation $\rhorot$ on $X$, there is not.
 To do this, it is clearly enough to focus on the space of convolutional maps between $X_0=\R^{n,n}$ and $X_1= (\R^{n,n})^d$.

 To make the case clear that this is an important and nontrivial point, let us first show that there are representations other than $\rhorot$ on $X_1$ which makes $\calLsym$ invariant.
-Let $\rhoind$ be a representation of $C_4$ on $\R^d$.
+Th this end, let $\rhoind$ be a representation of $C_4$ on $\R^d$.
 Such exist: Note that $C_4$ is isomorphic to $\Z_4$, the integers equipped with addition modulo $4$, and $\Z_4$ naturally acts on the space $\R^4$ by shifting the entries, i.e $(\varrho(k)v)_\ell = v_{\ell-k}$, which then also does $C_4$.
 In obvious ways, this can be extended to any $\R^d$.
 For any representation $\rhoind$ of $C_4$ on $\R^d$, we can combine it with $\rhorot$ as follows:

 In words, $\rhoind \odot \rhorot$ first rotates each entry of a tuple $x$ according to $\rhoind(g)$, and then transforms the $d$ resulting $\R^{N,N}$-images by $\rhoind$ as if they were entries in a $\R^d$-vector.
 A straightforward calculation now shows that the lifted representation $\widehat{\rho_0}(g)$ then maps $\sprod{\psi}$ to